Mexico says its deporting nearly 100 migrants who tried to cross U.S. border

 Sunday's events left many inside Benito Juarez feeling scared and unsettled.

+As the tear gas filtered through the crowd, Mesa said she witnessed multiple migrants who were injured Sunday.

+“There was a girl with blood coming out of her mouth and nose,” she said.

-Sara Ramos, a mother from Honduras, said she still had a headache after her and her three sons were hit with tear gas during Sunday’s march.
+Sara Ramos, another mother from Honduras, said she still had a headache after she and her three sons were hit with tear gas during Sunday’s march.

 Then, Ramos said the tear gas began to engulf them.